Bhumika2903/Multi_Disease_Detection/README.md

 # PredictiX - Multi-Disease Prediction System

-PredictiX is a comprehensive multi-disease prediction platform designed to predict heart disease, diabetes, breast cancer, and lung cancer.
+PredictiX is a comprehensive multi-disease prediction platform designed to predict diseases like heart disease, diabetes, breast cancer, and lung cancer.
 Built using the MERN stack and integrated with machine learning models, PredictiX offers an intuitive interface for users to input data and receive accurate health predictions, enhancing the diagnostic experience.

 ## Features